simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 <summary><strong>Use calibrated display profile</strong></summary>
 </br>

-These profiles are from NotebookCheck.
-Not all panel are the same so final result may vary.
+NotebookCheck's calibrated profiles.
+Not all panel are the same, final result may vary.

 1. Run the following script in Terminal
     - for 1440p displays